Random circular billiards on surfaces of constant curvature: Pseudo integrability and mixing: Abstract

 \section{Abstract}

 Given a random map $(T_1, T_2, T_3, T_4, p_1, p_2, p_3, p_4)$, we define a random billiard map on a surface of constant curvature (Euclidean plane, hyperbolic plane, or the sphere).
 The Liouville measure is invariant for this billiard map.
-At last, we show some dynamical properties in the case of circular billiards, such as its ergodicity.
+Finally, we show some dynamical properties such as ergodicity in the case of random circular billiards.